Nearly one in four Americans miss a bill payment every year – even the most fiscally responsible.

 Forgetting to pay a bill is not only stressful.
 It’s costly.
 It can lead to late fees and additional interest.
 Each year our missed bills yield more than $77 billion in annual late fees and interest payments, according to Mint research.

-To combat this, the app recently rolled out a simpler, more streamlined service to help account holders like Sheahan manage and pay their bills more effectively within the app.
-The new bill tracking and payment features automated reminders, as well as updates regarding payment status.
-You can also expedite payments through Mint, often paying in one day.
+To combat this, the app recently rolled out a simpler, more streamlined service to help account holders like Sheahan manage and track their bills more effectively within the app.
+The new bill tracking features automated reminders, as well as updates regarding payment status.
+It even has an easy to understand calendar view of what’s coming up.
 Curious about your credit score?
 Mint even provides in-app credit score updates.

 Sheahan, who lives in Dallas, TX, began successfully using the service this year.
 She appreciates that it allows her to view all of her upcoming bills in one place and create a payment plan ahead of time.